 6. No – Man’s land.

 On the 2nd day people begin to experience phenomena such as heat in the body or mild visual distortions.
-It’s tempting to want alleviate this from occurring or you may think you should stop the process.
+It’s tempting to try to stop this from occurring.
+You may think you should stop the process.
 Just ask ‘Who is feeling the heat.
-Who is the seer of the distortions.
+Who is the seer of the distortions?”.
 Go only for that.
-Who are you!
+Who are you?!

 The room can become filled with emotions.
 Laughter, crying, deep contemplation, apathy.

-Profound states of serenity, experiencing a trouble free inner peace ” I feel such an inner stillness.
+Profound states of serenity, experiencing a trouble-free inner peace ” I feel such an inner stillness.
 I just feel at peace with everything.
 I could stay here forever.”
-This is attractive and one tend to want to sit in this and stop contemplating.
-This is called the ‘cave of satan” It is a state so comfortable that , like a drug, it can lull the contemplator into complacency or, worse, into thinking the goal has been achieved.
+This is attractive and one tends to want to sit in this and stop contemplating.
+This is called the ‘cave of satan” It is a state so comfortable that, like a drug, it can lull the contemplator into complacency or, worse, into thinking the goal has been achieved.